Krish-Om/todoWebapp/README.md

-# A simple web-page demonstrating CRUD operations through backend.

-## A hard coded Java Spring Boot application(API) for demonstrating simple CRUD operation and communicating with JS and displaying the data in a web simple web-page.

 # Todo App

 This is a simple web application that demonstrates CRUD operations through a backend API.
 It is built using Java Spring Boot and communicates with JavaScript to display the data on a web page.